shift-org/shift-docs/site/content/pages/get-involved.md

 *   **Come to an event!** Visit our [calendar](http://www.shift2bikes.org/cal/).

 *   **Join the SHIFT listserve!**
     Raise your awareness of what is happening in the bike community.
-Sign up for the [SHIFT listserve](http://lists.riseup.net/www/subrequest/shift).
+Sign up for the [Shift email list](/pages/email-list/).
 It's like a bulletin board of bike talk!
 Once subscribed, you have the option of receiving the list via email or not.

 *   **Volunteer!**
     Shift events need your energy.
 Easy, short stints available at many fun events.
 Including...